Green function and singularities in Stokes flow confined by cylindrical walls: Conclusions

 \section{Conclusions}

-In a general perspective, the method applied here shows how, by employing the bitensorial formalism introduced in \cite{procopio_bitensorial_2022}, it is possible to obtain all the Stokes singularities in a confined domain once the Green’s function is known.
-More specifically, it is shown that all singularities can be derived either by differentiating the Green’s function at its pole (in the case of "momentum" singularities such as the Couplet, Stresslet, and higher-order Stokes multipoles), or by using the reciprocal relations of the Green’s function (in the case of "mass" singularities such as the Sourcelet, Source Dipole, and higher-order Source multipoles).
-Therefore, this represents an efficient method for evaluating the singularities associated with a given confinement in a unified manner.
+In a general perspective, the method applied here shows how, by employing the bitensorial formalism introduced in \cite{procopio_bitensorial_2022}, it is possible to obtain all the Stokes singularities in a confined domain once the Green function is known.
+More specifically, it is shown that{, assuming no-slip boundary conditions,} all singularities can be derived either by differentiating the Green function at its pole (in the case of "momentum" singularities such as the Couplet, Stresslet, and higher-order Stokes multipoles), or by using the reciprocal relations of the Green function (in the case of "mass" singularities such as the Sourcelet, Source Dipole, and higher-order Source multipoles).
+Therefore, this represents an efficient method for evaluating the singularities associated with a given confinement in a unified manner. { While this work focuses on no-slip boundary conditions, the method for obtaining higher-order singularities via Green function differentiation is general and extends to other boundary conditions, provided that the Green functions for both concentrated momentum and mass sources are available, since differentiation at the pole is independent of that at the field point where boundary conditions are enforced.}

 The bitensorial representation — which takes into account the tensorial nature of the singular fields at both the field and pole points — paves the way for describing the hydrodynamics of many singularities in confined domains, and thus for investigating the mutual interactions between multiple colloids and, simultaneously, their interactions with the confining walls.
-Moreover, as shown in \cite{procopio_theory_2024}, knowledge of all derivatives of the Green’s function can provide the full hydromechanics of colloids in confined flows, even in cases involving complex colloid shapes and characteristic sizes comparable to that of the confinement.
+Moreover, as shown in \cite{procopio_theory_2024}, knowledge of all derivatives of the Green function can provide the full hydromechanics of colloids in confined flows, even in cases involving complex colloid shapes and characteristic sizes comparable to that of the confinement.
 Therefore, the results obtained in this article might represent the starting point for characterizing the complex hydrodynamic interactions that can arise in other systems of scientific and technological interest.

 More specifically, the study of hydromechanics and colloid transport near cylindrical walls reveals peculiar characteristics that might differ considerably from those occurring in other well-studied geometries such as planar or spherical walls.
 The importance in applications, the widespread adoption and the simplicity of this geometry call for a thorough understanding of its microscale hydrodynamics, to which this work aims to contribute.
 In fact, Stokes singularities provide a valid model for describing the hydromechanics of colloids, and this article addresses examples of colloidal hydrodynamic interactions with cylindrical walls — including interactions with sedimenting particles and microswimmers — though only at a preliminary level, as a comprehensive analysis of these phenomena falls outside the scope of this study.